danialgoodwin/dev/git-github-cheat-sheet.md

 ## GitHub Cheat sheet ##
+(Most of the following can be substituted for other remote repositories also.)

 You'll need a GitHub account and SSH public key (Note: This is a one-time process for GitHub setup.)